<

 play

-On Sunday, New York Jets quarterback Aaron Rodgers became the ninth NFL quarterback to throw for 60,000 regular-season passing yards in his career.
+On Oct.
+6, New York Jets quarterback Aaron Rodgers became the ninth NFL quarterback to throw for 60,000 regular-season passing yards in his career, and in Week 11, he jumped Dan Marino on the all-time passing list to move into eighth.

 He entered the 2024 season needing 945 yards to join the 60K club, and he did it in Week 5 against the Minnesota Vikings in London.
 He needed just 96 yards to hit the milestone.